poieto/processing-gol/README.md

 <br></br>
 ### IV.
 GOL / p5.js / poieto exercise with Stephanie Marie Cedeño and Sarah Cheung
 Create your own Game of Life metaphor with processing and poieto.
-Aglimpse of poieto is presented in this workshop.
+A glimpse of poieto is presented in this workshop.
 A modified blueprint section of the tool is applied to the rules of the Game of Life.

 **Think about:**

 * The states of your cell, your neighbors - what is your metaphor?

-* How are our own real-life social conditions informed by those of our neighbours?
+* How are our own real-life social conditions informed by those of our neighbors?

 * How can differences in our data change our understanding of an experience?